 Solomon the wise wrote, “The curse of the LORD is on the house of the wicked, but He blesses the home of the just” (Proverbs 3:33).
 God’s curses are not like man’s curses.
 Humans curse others because they hate, fear or wish them harm.
-For example, Balak called the false prophet Balaam to curse Israel because Balak believed that false prophet could inflict harm on God’s children through spells (Num.
-22–24).
+For example, Balak called the false prophet Balaam to curse Israel because Balak believed that false prophet could inflict harm on God’s children through spells (Numbers 22–24).

 But God’s curses are not because of hate or anger.
-A careful examination to all the curses in the Scriptures reveals that many of them are prophecies of the natural and unavoidable consequence of man’s rebellion against God.
-“The curse of the Lord is in the house of the wicked” because the sinner’s persistence in sin has disallowed God from bringing him in line with the divine laws of happiness and success.
-The sinner’s actions withheld God’s blessings.
+A careful examination to that in the Scriptures reveals that many of them are prophecies of the natural and unavoidable consequence of man’s rebellion against God.
+The misfortune of the sinner is because his persistence in sin has disallowed God from bringing him in line with the divine laws of happiness and success.
+It is the sinner’s actions that withheld God’s blessings.

 The Creator’s hands are tied by man’s choice; He has no choice but to reward a person according to His own conduct: “Do not be deceived, God is not mocked; for whatever a man sows, that he will also reap.
 For he who sows to his flesh will of the flesh reap corruption, but he who sows to the Spirit will of the Spirit reap everlasting life (Galatians 6:7).

 In His service,